isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 If you have an EU Digital COVID Certificate (EU DCC) issued by any VTL country/region showing the final dose in the series (i.e. “1/1” or “2/2”), you will fulfill the vaccination requirement under the VTL.
 Short-term visitors and long-term pass holders may proceed to apply for a <a href="https://go.gov.sg/vtl-portal" target="_blank">Vaccinated Travel Pass (VTP) here</a> and upload the QR code found on their EU DCC of vaccination on the VTP application portal.

-For all other travellers, please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form</a> and provide your proof of vaccination and recovery certificate.
+If you have an NHS COVID Pass of vaccination or a Singapore-issued vaccination certificate, please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide your proof of vaccination and recovery certificate or discharge memo.

-<div id="Q6"></div>

-#### 6. I was fully vaccinated in a non-VTL country/region and have since obtained a vaccination certificate issued by a VTL country/region / had my vaccination records ingested into Singapore’s National Immunisation Registry (NIR).
-Do I satisfy the vaccination requirement?

-Yes, you will fulfill the requirement of having your proof of vaccination issued in any VTL country/region or Singapore.

-If you are a short-term visitor or Long-Term Pass holder with your vaccination records ingested into Singapore’s NIR, you may obtain your vaccination HealthCert issued via the <a href="https://www.notarise.gov.sg/" target="_blank">Notαrise portal</a> and upload the QR code in your application for a Vaccinated Travel Pass (VTP).

-#### 7. I am fully vaccinated.
-How may I benefit from Vaccination-Differentiated Safe Management Measures (VDS) (e.g. dine-in at F&B establishments, enter shopping malls, etc.)?

-As part of Singapore’s <a href="https://www.moh.gov.sg/covid-19-phase-advisory" target="_blank">Vaccination-Differentiated Safe Management Measures (VDS)</a>, you must be vaccinated to participate in certain activities in Singapore (e.g. dining in at F&B establishments, entering shopping malls, attending certain events etc.).
-The vaccination status of all fully vaccinated VTL travellers will be automatically reflected on their TraceTogether app around 1 day after arrival in Singapore.
-Please find more information on <a href="/health/vtsg" target="_blank">VDS here</a>.
+The date of your vaccine dose should be at least 14 days before the date of your intended arrival into Singapore.
+We regret to inform you that we are unable to consider your appeal if it does not fulfill these criteria.

+We are currently unable to accept recovery certificates of travellers with proofs of vaccination issued in other countries.

 <div id="vaxcert"></div>